 The auto takeoff and landing can be done with one tap, hovering can be controlled, and it will land safely if power is lost.
 It has a 13-minute flight time, with two antennae to aid control.

 There’s a coding system called Scratch, which can be used to get your young lady used to using code to control the drone.
 Note that you need a smart device to control this drone.

 Cozmo is the cutest robot friend for your daughter.
 He will play games with her and throw a tantrum when he doesn’t win, but still be adorable.
 This special edition version is a nice gunmetal gray color.

 Cozmo can be coded with a starter app available for iOS and Android.
 Once your girl has mastered that, there’s an advanced app available as well.
 Until she gets used to either, Cozmo can be used straight out of the box and will happily display his quirky personality.

-These pink girly headphones are a good accessory for your child’s MP3 or MP4 player, tablet, smartphone, laptop or other audio device.
+These pink girly headphones are a good accessory for your child’s MP3 or MP4 player, tablet, smartphone, laptop, or other audio devices.
 They have a built-in mic, volume, and remote control, so you can skip a track you don’t want with ease.
 Even better, they can go anywhere with you as they fold up when you aren’t using them.

 They have an adjustable hinge so you can custom fit them to the shape of your head.
 I like that they have noise isolation so you can cut out external noise.
 They also come with a one-year warranty and 100 percent money-back guarantee.